Table of Contents

 1. Gather necessary network information

-For a successful operation, you’d need to know three things – the IP address, the subnet mask, and the default gateway.
+You’d need to know the IP address, subnet mask, and default gateway for a successful operation.

-You can easily get these three things from your computer or your smartphone.
+You can quickly get these three things from your computer or your smartphone.

 If you have a Windows 10 computer, then you should follow the steps below: